Pynero001/Team-Oganiru-BraTS-LC2025/README.md

 # Team-Oganiru-BraTS-LC2025
+Hello!

-Team Oganiru files for the BraTS Lighthouse Challenge 2025
+This is Team Nigeria South East - Oganiru solutions for the BraTS Lighthouse Challenge 2025.